urfave/cli/README.md

 There is currently a long-lived branch named `v2` that is intended to land as the new `master` branch once development there has settled down.
-The current `master` branch (what will become `v1`) is being manually merged into `v2` on an irregular human schedule, but generally if one wants to "upgrade" to `v2` *now* and accept the volatility (read: "awesomeness") that comes along with that, please use whatever version pinning of your preference, such as via `gopkg.in`:
+The current `master` branch (current mirrored as `v1`) is being manually merged into `v2` on an irregular human-based schedule, but generally if one wants to "upgrade" to `v2` *now* and accept the volatility (read: "awesomeness") that comes along with that, please use whatever version pinning of your preference, such as via `gopkg.in`:

 ```
 $ go get gopkg.in/codegangsta/cli.v2